 The College continues to monitor the ongoing impact related to the COVID-19 pandemic.
 While the College’s physical office remains closed to the public, staff from the Complaints & Discipline Department continue to work remotely.
-We strongly encourage all stakeholders to submit their Complaint Form and any attachments, to the College via email to: firstname.lastname@example.org.
-Complaints that are mailed to the College may experience delays in processing times.
+We strongly encourage all stakeholders to submit any correspondence to the department electronically.
+If you have been contacted by department staff and know the name of the staff member to whom your matter has been assigned, please email them directly.
+If you do not know where your correspondence should be sent, please email email@example.com for assistance.
+Correspondence mailed to the College may experience delays in processing times.
 Thank you for your understanding.

 PLEASE READ THIS BEFORE FILING A COMPLAINT